gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

 This means that command-line options will always bypass those from the configuration files.
-In the same flavor, options altering the definition of systems found in the command-line or the configuration file will always overwhelm values from systems' :ref:`XML definition files <system-definition-grammar-label>`.
+In the same flavor, options altering the definition of systems found in the command-line or the configuration file will always overwhelm values from systems' :ref:`XML definition files <model-definition-grammar-label>`.

 The configuration files must follow the Python "ini" file syntax.
 The Config object provides some default values and performs some validations of the values, for instance: